 - Thud!: A gigantic painting is stolen first by cutting it out of its cylindrical frame, then rolling it up among other rolls of fabric, to be removed later.
 Hey, everyone already thinks it's gone by then, don't they?
 Before this is discovered, one of the ideas brought up for getting it out: remove the painting from the frame and flip it around so that the back is showing instead.
 For extra camouflage, paint the bare back the same color as the surrounding wall.
 Then remove later, as above.

-- Last Son of Krypton has Lex Luthor rob a sealed safe by making a hologram of himself appear out of it as soon as it opens.
-While everyone searches for him, the real Luthor gets in without a problem.
+- Last Son of Krypton has Lex Luthor rob a sealed vault by making a hologram of himself appear out of it as soon as it opens.
+While everyone chases after the hologram, the real Luthor gets in without a problem.

 - Nick Velvet: This is how Sandra 'steals' a roulette wheel out of a busy casino in "The Theft of the White Queen's Menu".
 Unknown to the casino owners, the wheel was one gimmicked to drop inside the table when a hidden switch is hit (which is why her client wanted it stolen).
 Sandra waits till no one is looking, and then hits the switch.
 She later sends her men in dressed as movers to remove the now 'empty' table.

 - In "Ten Thousand Dollars a Page", a valuable book is stolen by having it drop into a specially constructed niche in it display case.
 It seems to vanish and the display case shows no sign of having being opened because it hasn't.